Find out about the measures introduced to support you if you are experiencing a change in financial circumstances due to coronavirus (Covid-19).

 If you’re struggling with your finances because of coronavirus, or if you’re coming to the end of a payment freeze and wondering what happens next, there are several measures that have been introduced to help.

 - motor finance

-- other forms of credit (such as high-cost short-term credit including payday loans, rent-to-own, buy-now pay-later, pawnbroking)
+- other forms of credit (such as rent-to-own, buy-now pay-later, pawnbroking)

-- if you can afford to make some repayments, even if it is a smaller amount than usual, you should continue to do so
+- if you can afford to make some of your repayments, even if it’s a smaller amount than usual, you should continue to do so

 If you have an arranged overdraft

 Until 31 October 2020, you can ask your main current account provider for up to £500 of overdraft borrowing with no interest for 3 months.
 You can also ask for help with the cost of your overdraft above this amount if you need it.